+- 1. Compliance of legislations at provincial and federal level: - When conducting activities, account for regulations associated Forests and Range Practices Act, Wildlife Act and Fisheries Act - 2.
+Contract management of harvesting activities: Determine who does the harvesting and who ensures contractor is following the plan and regulations.

+3. Reforestation/silviculture liabilities:

-- 1. Compliance of legislation at provincial and federal level: - When conducting activities, account for regulations associated with the Forests and Range Practices Act, Wildlife Act and Fisheries Act - 2.
-Contract management of harvesting activities: - · Determine who does the harvesting and who ensures the contractor is following the plan and regulations. - 3.
-Reforestation/silviculture liabilities: - Regulation that licensees must meet reforestation obligations post-harvest.
-Determine who is responsible if deficiencies occur, some of which may not be known for seven years post-harvest. - · Determine who holds the funds and is liable when managing accrual accounts for silviculture liability. - 4.
-Stumpage and waste: - Determine who pays for stumpage. - Determine who is responsible for waste residues. - 5.
-Wildfire suppression activities: - Determine who is responsible and who pays if a wildfire breaks out during harvesting activities, and if part of the tenure catches fire. - 6.
-Government liaison: - Determine who represents the licensee during harvesting and postharvesting. - 7.
-Cultural artifact discovery during operations resulting in force majeure: - Determine who pays the bills during the delay.
+- It is regulation that licensees must meet reforestation obligations post-harvest.
+Determine who is responsible if deficiencies occur, some of which may not be known for seven years post-harvest. - Determine who holds the funds and is liable when managing accrual accountants for silvicultural liability.

+4. Stumpage and waste:

+- Determine who pays for stumpage. - Determine who is responsible for waste residues.

+5. Wildfire suppression activities:

+- Determine who is responsible and pays if a wildfire breaks out during harvesting activities, and if part of the tenure catches fire. - 6.
+Government liaison: - Determine who represents the licensee during harvesting and post-harvesting - 7.
+Cultural artifact discovery during operations resulting force majeure: - Determine who pays the bills during the delay.